wp-plugins/rublon/readme.txt

 == Description ==

 [Rublon](https://rublon.com) is the Internet Security Layer that protects you against intruders who found out your passwords.
-Its two-factor authentication keeps you safe against account takeover, data theft and bruteforce attacks.
+It's two-factor authentication keeps you safe against account takeover, data theft and bruteforce attacks.
 = Login without a phone =
 Unlike other solutions, Rublon doesn't interrupt your workflow.
 Just define your trusted devices and use them to access all your protected accounts, without using your phone.
 = Mobile app for total control =